Noan1997/FTM2EBB/README.md

 - There is currently no support for FamiTracker effect conversion.

-- The "instrument" data used by the song must be configured within the script.
+- The "instruments" data used by the song must be configured within the script.

 - The `TestTemplateStdin.txt` template is valid only when `SongLoopPointOption` and `TimbreSettingsOption` are set to 0.
 Otherwise, the template must be modified according to the data requested by the script.